-I have gotten in the habit of eating the majority of my meals outside at Disney this last year.
+I have gotten into the habit of eating most of my meals outside at Disney this last year.
 Thankfully, the Grand Floridian Cafe has added the option to eat out on the patio adjacent to the restaurant.

 If you like salmon, I wouldn’t hesitate to order this.
 In fact, I would highly encourage it.

 Before our former lunch excursion, we had an evening dinner at Grand Floridian Cafe.
 On that visit, I started with the Heirloom Apple Salad.
-This is a great option for anyone looking for a lighter fare menu item.
+This is an excellent option for anyone looking for a lighter fare menu item.
 The salad comes with organic baby lettuce, crispy prosciutto, sharp cheddar, and a honey-apple vinaigrette.

 Next, we have the Impossible Burger plant-based meal.
 I feel like the photos I took of this burger do it no justice at all.

-Since I originally wrote this review, I’ve went full vegetarian and have tried a lot of vegan food options at Disney World.
+Since I originally wrote this review, I’ve gone full on vegetarian (for a period of time) and have tried a lot of vegan food options at Disney World.
 That review lists every item I’ve had to date and I update it when I try new things.